aws/amazon-q-connectjs/README.md

 All Amazon Connect Wisdom `Agent Assistant` functionality is accessible using WisdomJS.
 For example, you can manually query knowledge documents, get knowledge content, or start generating automated suggestions.

+This library must be used in conjunction with [amazon-connect-streams](https://github.com/amazon-connect/amazon-connect-streams) in order to utilize Amazon Connect's Chat or Task functionality.

+## Learn More

-For more advanced features all Amazon Connect Wisdom functionality is accessible using the API.
+For more advanced features, all Amazon Connect Wisdom functionality is accessible using the public API.
 For example, you can create an assistant and a knowledge base.
 Check out [Wisdom](https://docs.aws.amazon.com/cli/latest/reference/wisdom/index.html) available via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

+To learn more about Amazon Connect and its capabilities, please check out the [Amazon Connect User Guide](https://docs.aws.amazon.com/connect/latest/userguide/).

 ## Installing